A Robot Just Did a Crown Prep in 15 Minutes

 How it works

-Perceptive claims over 90% caries detection accuracy with this imaging, versus roughly 40% with conventional radiographs, and without ionising radiation.
+The system uses a handheld 3D scanner built on optical coherence tomography to map the mouth, not just the surface but beneath the gumline and under the enamel.
+From that 3D model the AI plans the preparation, and a robotic arm carries it out.
+Perceptive claims over 90% caries detection accuracy with this imaging, compared with roughly 40% from conventional radiographs, and it does it without ionising radiation.
 Both the World Economic Forum and New Atlas covered it as a significant milestone in medical robotics.

-Someone still has to consent the patient, take the history, decide whether a crown is the right treatment, manage complications and take responsibility for the outcome.
+Someone still has to consent the patient, take the history, decide whether a crown is even the right treatment, manage complications, and take responsibility for the outcome.
 That someone is a dentist.
+A robot can prep a tooth, but it cannot decide whether the tooth should be prepped.

-I see this as AI being an adjunct to a skilled worker, not a replacement for one.
-The dentists who should pay attention are the ones who define themselves purely by the mechanical work.
-If all you bring is the ability to prep and restore, a machine may eventually do that part faster.
-But diagnosis, treatment planning, communication and long-term care: that’s the job.
-And it’s not going anywhere.
+Dentistry carries a tremendous amount of responsibility.
+When something goes wrong mid-procedure, whether it’s an unexpected pulp exposure or a distressed patient, someone has to make a judgement call in the moment, and you can’t programme that into a robotic arm.
+I see this as AI being an adjunct to a skilled clinician, not a replacement for one.
+The dentists who should be paying attention are those who define themselves purely by the mechanical work, because if all you bring is the ability to prep and restore, a machine may eventually do that part faster.
+But diagnosis, treatment planning, communication, long-term care: that’s the job, and it isn’t going anywhere.

 The reality check